effector/effector/documentation/src/content/docs/en/explanation/sids.md

 The SIDs have two important properties:

-1. They are **unique** - each SID for each unit should be unique
+1. They are **unique** – each SID for each unit should be unique.
-2. They are **stable** between different environments - each SID of each unit in some environment (e.g. server code) should be equal to a SID of this unit in any other environment (e.g. client code)
+2. They are **stable** between different environments – each SID of each unit in some environment (e.g. server code) should be equal to a SID of this unit in any other environment (e.g. client code).

 ## How to add SIDs {#how-to-add-sids}